-The City of Big Sandy did not experience any water shortages during 2018.
+The City of Big Sandy experienced a brief water shortage during 2020 when one of our main wells failed.
 The City continued its water conservation plan of asking all residents to follow the year-round watering schedule: if your physical street address ends in an odd number (1, 3, 5, etc.), water on Wednesday, Friday, and Sunday.
 If your physical street address ends in an even number (2, 4, 6, etc.), water on Tuesday, Thursday and Saturday.

-The City of Big Sandy was not required to submit a water loss audit this year but is scheduled to submit their next water loss audit May 1, 2021 reporting for the 2020 calendar year.
+The City of Big Sandy was not required to submit a water loss audit in 2020.
 In the water loss audit submitted to the Texas Water Development Board for the time period of Jan-Dec 2015, our system lost an estimated 50,363,000 gallons of water.